-Lanes for the exclusive use of cyclists are on some Tasmanian roads but not all so where cyclists and drivers share they should be aware of each other and respecting each other to ensure the safety of everyone.
+Lanes for the exclusive use of bike riders are on some Tasmanian roads but not all so where bike riders and drivers share they should be aware of each other and respecting each other to ensure everyone’s safety.

-Drivers and cyclists should keep a metre apart in 60km/h speed zones and 1.5 metres in higher speed zones.
-A cyclist is harder to see than a car and has far less protection.
-Drivers need to be alert to cyclists.
-Many collisions happen because a driver does not see a cyclist.
+Drivers and bike riders should keep a metre apart in 60km/h speed zones and 1.5 metres in higher speed zones.
+A bike rider is harder to see than a car and has far less protection.
+Drivers need to always be alert to bike riders.
+Many collisions happen because a driver does not see a bike rider.

-It is important for cyclists to be as visible as possible by wearing bright clothing and having a flashing white light on the front of their bicycle and a flashing red one on the back.
+It is important for bike riders to be as visible as possible by wearing bright clothing and having a flashing white light on the front of their bike and a flashing red one on the back.

 When you a riding: